 The Tahquitz Canyon Trail hike takes you past ancient pictographs, ancient agricultural water canals, and a lot of interesting plants and wildlife.
 The trail ends at a very cool, 60-foot-tall waterfall.

 The trail is a two-mile hike, taking you from the visitor center to the falls and back.
 The elevation change is only about 350 feet but there are some steep rock steps, some of which are 12 to 15 inches tall, so overall this Palm Springs hike is considered strenuous.

 13. The Cactus to Clouds Hike

 This hike, for extremely prepared and experienced hikers only, offers one of the most extreme changes in elevation (10,300 feet) available in any day hike anywhere in the United States.
-It really is an all-day hike, typically taking around 14-15 hours.
+It really is an all-day, 21.2-mile hike, typically taking around 14-15 hours.
 With the extreme weather at both ends, the hike is best done in the spring or fall, and many start around midnight.